-For Mr. Urban, upon termination of his employment by us without "Just Cause" or resignation by Mr. Urban for "Good Reason" (each as defined below), Mr. Urban will be eligible to receive (i) payment of accrued but unpaid salary and vacation, (ii) reimbursement of expenses incurred up to and including the date of termination, and, contingent on signing a release in form and with content satisfactory to the Company, (iii) continued payment of salary during the "Severance Period" (as defined below), (iv) payment of monthly costs under the Consolidated Omnibus Reconciliation Act of 1985 ("COBRA") during the "Severance Period" (as defined below), and (v) payment of a pro-rata bonus for the year of termination, based on actual performance.
+For Mr. Urban, upon termination of his employment by us without "Just Cause" or resignation by Mr. Urban for "Good Reason" (each as defined below), Mr. Urban will be eligible to receive (i) payment of accrued but unpaid salary and vacation, (ii) reimbursement of expenses incurred up to and including the date of termination, and, contingent on signing a release in form and with content satisfactory to the Company, (iii) continued payment of salary during the "Severance Period" (as defined below), (iv) payment of monthly costs under the Consolidated Omnibus Reconciliation Act of 1985 ("COBRA") during the "Severance Period" (as defined below), and (v) payment of a pro rata bonus for the year of termination, based on actual performance.
 Such payments will be conditioned upon Mr. Urban executing a general release in favor of the Company, and continued compliance with all restrictive covenants set forth within the employment agreement.
 As used in the Urban Employment Agreement, the following terms generally have the following definitions:

-- "Just Cause" means (i) fraud, misappropriation, embezzlement or malfeasance, (ii) misfeasance or nonfeasance, (iii) breach of Company policies, (iv) breach of obligations under the Urban Employment Agreement, or (v) conviction of or plea of no contest with respect to any felony or indictable offense or other crime involving fraud or moral turpitude; - "Good Reason" means (i) a material diminution in Mr. Urban's salary or authority, (ii) a material breach by the Company of its obligations under the Urban Employment Agreement, or (iii) the relocation of Mr. Urban's principal place of employment by more than 50 miles; and - "Severance Period" means 12 months, plus one month for each full or partial year of Mr. Urban's employment with us, up to a maximum of 18 months.
+- "Just Cause" means (i) fraud, misappropriation, embezzlement or malfeasance, (ii) misfeasance or nonfeasance, (iii) breach of Company policies or obligations under the Urban Employment Agreement, including a breach of obligations under a noncompete, non-solicitation or other restrictive covenant provision of the Urban Employment Agreement, or (iv) conviction of or plea of no contest with respect to any felony or indictable offense or other crime involving fraud or moral turpitude; - "Good Reason" means (i) a material diminution in Mr. Urban's salary or authority, (ii) a material breach by the Company of its obligations under the Urban Employment Agreement, or (iii) the relocation of Mr. Urban's principal place of employment by more than 50 miles; and - "Severance Period" means 12 months, plus one month for each full or partial year of Mr. Urban's employment with us, up to a maximum of 18 months.